 Bridesmaids paraded down the aisle in lavender strapless dresses with ruching.
 “It was a surreal moment.
 I felt like I was dreaming,” says Rubina, remembering how she felt approaching her handsome groom attired in a timeless tuxedo.
-The bride was gorgeous in a strapless gown with a beaded bodice and pickup skirt by Monique Lhuillier.
+The bride was gorgeous in a strapless bridal gown with a beaded bodice and pickup skirt by Monique Lhuillier.
 Her loose updo was crowned with a glittering headband and she carried a pearl glamelia bouquet.

-For the reception at a luxury hotel, violet uplighting highlighted the floral décor that endowed the ballroom with a garden-like atmosphere.
+For the reception at a luxury hotel wedding venue, violet uplighting highlighted the floral décor that endowed the ballroom with a garden-like atmosphere.
 Flowering cherry blossom trees with garlands of white orchids emerged from beds of hydrangeas and roses in vanilla, lilac, and mint hues.
 Lush runners in the same palette, punctuated by taper candles on brass candlesticks, graced the head table.
 Gilt stands topped with ivory and pale purple roses, accented with amaranthus and strands of crystals, adorned round tables.
 “Both my husband and I were in awe [and felt] like we just walked into a fairy tale enchanted forest,” affirms Rubina.

-The band, who played Armenian and Middle Eastern music, incited everyone out of their seats after the dinner service.
+The live wedding band, who played Armenian and Middle Eastern music, incited everyone out of their seats after the dinner service.
 “It was one big party with the dance floor packed from beginning to end!” asserts the bride.
 At one point, the band invited the newlyweds to sing with them onstage.

 An ivory confection featured small blossoms sprinkled on the top two gilded layers, while a ribbon and brooch anchored the center, and petals covered the base.
 Ensuring guests ended the night on a sweet note, a decadent dessert table continued the bullion and alabaster tones and included cake pops, macarons, churros dipped in white chocolate, custard cups topped with edible pearls and gold beads, and miniature cakes embellished with gilded sugar bows or exquisite peonies.